Project Lifecycle - The Waterfall

 together,

-That’s when the design phase
+That’s when the design phase comes in.
+Sure, it does

 look like it arrived late at the party but it really didn’t.
 In order

-to complete it’s goals, said goals
+for the design to complete it’s goals, said goals

 MUST be unequivocally clear and we just only reached

-that stage with our business rules
+that stage with our business rules.

-Keeping with our civil engineering theme
+Keeping with our civil engineering theme in the

 examples, this phase would be analogous to the

-: You know the limitations of
+architecture design: You know the limitations of

-so you have to
+walls and rooms so you have to

-in such a way as to
+design the project in such a way as to

-optimize the usage according to the business rules
+optimize the usage according to the business rules.

 Uncharted Territory